 In an interview with NPR, Gerard Anderson, professor of health policy and management at Johns Hopkins University, explained that the rising cost of existing drugs benefits pharmaceutical and health insurance companies — not consumers.

 “Research and development are only about 17 percent of total spending in most large drug companies,” he says.
 “Once a drug has been approved by the FDA, there are minimal additional research and development costs so drug companies cannot justify price increases by claiming research and development costs.”

 Researchers went on to say that differences in pricing regulations and the lack of competition are two factors that allow for a higher price of prescription drugs in the United States.

-So, it’s not innovation that is driving price increases, but raising prices on drugs people already take.
+So, it’s not innovation that is driving price increases but raising prices on drugs people already take.
 If you’ve noticed your necessary prescription drug costs increase over time, here’s what you can do.

 Research your way to prescription savings

-There are several ways to combat rising prescription drug costs and save money but one of the most important is doing your research first.
-Here are a few tips to ensuring you're paying the lowest cost possible.
+There are several ways to combat rising prescription drug costs and save money, but one of the most important is doing your research first.
+Here are a few tips to ensure you're paying the lowest cost possible.

 The best thing you can do as a prescription drug consumer is to shop around.
 Prescription drug prices are different from pharmacy to pharmacy, so comparison shopping is your absolute best bet for saving money.